 - AI-Powered Speech Restoration

-dXRevive Pro uses machine learning to analyze your dialogue and rebuild it from the inside out.
-You’re not just cutting out noise, you’re actually filling in gaps where frequencies went missing due to poor recording conditions or codec compression
+dXRevive Pro uses machine learning to analyze your dialogue and rebuild it from the ground up.
+Instead of just removing noise, it fills in the gaps where frequencies are missing because of bad recording conditions or compression.

 - Studio, Natural, and EQ Restore Algorithms

-The plugin gives you different processing modes depending on what you’re dealing with.
-Studio mode works great when you want that polished, professional sound.
-Natural mode keeps more of the original character intact while still cleaning things up.
-The variety means you can match the restoration to your specific material instead of forcing everything through one algorithm.
+The plugin offers different processing modes for different needs.
+Studio mode is great for a polished, professional sound.
+Natural mode keeps more of the original character while still cleaning up the audio.
+This variety lets you choose the best option for your material instead of using the same setting every time.

 - Multiband Processing Control

-Being able to target specific ranges gives you way more control than a single-knob solution.
-It’s especially useful when working with different voices or recording environments across the same project.
+Targeting specific frequency ranges gives you much more control than a single-knob tool.
+This is especially helpful when working with different voices or recording environments in one project.

-Supertone Clear uses AI to separate voice from noise and reverb instead of just masking things with a gate.
-That approach gives you way more control than traditional noise reduction tools.
+Supertone Clear uses AI to pull the voice out from noise and reverb, rather than just covering them up with a gate.
+This method gives you much more control than older noise reduction tools.

-The plugin splits your audio into three separate components: voice, ambience, and voice reverb.
-You adjust three simple knobs to balance these elements, which means you can clean up dialogue without making it sound lifeless or processed.
+The plugin breaks your audio into three parts: voice, ambience, and reverb.
+You use three easy knobs to balance them, so you can clean up dialogue without making it sound flat or artificial.

 - AI-Powered Voice Separation

-Clear doesn’t just reduce noise.
-It actually identifies and isolates the voice from everything else in your recording using neural networks.
+Clear does more than just cut noise.
+It uses neural networks to pick out and separate the voice from everything else in your recording.

 - De-Voice Mode for Ambience Extraction